marc2332/bliss/doc/docs/config_musst.md

 !!! note
     For ESRF users:

-    * If using a PCI board:
+    * If using a PCI board, install:
         - gpib drivers
         - gpib Tango device server `GpibController_PCI` (debian8 or redhate4)
         - Configure server startup script